MMP for co-rank one foliations on threefolds: Approximating formal divisors

 \section{Approximating formal divisors}

-One of the main difficulties to prove the existence of flips for foliated log pars $(\cal F,\Delta)$, as in Theorem \ref{flipsexist}, is due to the fact that in the singular settings, some of the separatrices through a curve $C$ which is tangent to $\cal F$, are defined only in a formal neighbourhood of the curve $C$.
+One of the main difficulties to prove the existence of flips for foliated pairs $(\cal F,\Delta)$, as in Theorem \ref{flipsexist}, is due to the fact that in the singular setting, some of the separatrices through a curve $C$ which is tangent to $\cal F$, are defined only in a formal neighbourhood of the curve $C$.
 To this end, since the MMP for formal schemes is still unknown, we study some application of Artin and Elkik's approximation theorems.